AndreaHobby/DiabetesProject/README.md

 ### Step 2 Data Cleaning and Manipulation
  I checked for invalid character values and missing data.
 Then, I looked for out of range data.
  I checked for invalid numeric values and missing data.
 I checked to see if any data types need to be converted.
 Last, I checked the range for variables.
 I looked for duplicates and values that are repeating.
-I checked that dates are correctly formatted.
-I relabeled variables as needed.
-I dropped any unimportant variables.

 ### Step 3 Modeling